A Medicare program that covers in home care

 How much does PACE cost?

-If a senior has Medicaid, they won’t have to pay a monthly premium for the long-term care portion of the PACE benefit.
+If an older adult has Medicaid, they won’t have to pay a monthly premium for the long-term care portion of the PACE benefit.

-If a senior doesn’t qualify for Medicaid, but does have Medicare, they’ll pay a monthly premium to cover the long-term care portion of the PACE benefit and a premium for Medicare Part D drugs.
+If they don’t qualify for Medicaid, but do have Medicare, they’ll pay a monthly premium to cover the long-term care portion of the PACE benefit and a premium for Medicare Part D drugs.

-If a senior doesn’t have Medicare or Medicaid, they can pay for PACE privately.
+If an older adult doesn’t have Medicare or Medicaid, they have the option to pay for the PACE monthly premium out of pocket.

 Who qualifies for PACE?